-(c) If a manufactured home owner, other than a manufactured home retailer, acquired the

-1 owner transfers title to the home, the owner shall deliver a deed in recordable form to the 2 transferee.
-The deed must include the following: 3 (1) the legal description of the manufactured home; 4 (2) a legally sufficient description of the land on which the home is installed; 5 [and] [] 6 (3) if the transferee does not own the land on which the home is installed, the 7 landowner's name[.][; and, 8 (4) if the transferor has not previously filed a certificate of location for recording, 9 the manufacturer's certificate or statement of origin or the certificate of title that evidences the 10 transferor's ownership of the home, as an attachment to the deed.]
-11 (d) If the home is not real property immediately before the deed is delivered to the 12 transferee, the home becomes real property for all purposes when the deed is delivered.
-The 13 home will be real property even if the deed does not satisfy all the requirements of this section; 14 but, to be valid, the deed must include the legal description of the manufactured home and a 15 legally sufficient description of the land on which the home is installed.
-16 (e) All subsequent transfers of a right, title, or interest in the home must be made in 17 accordance with applicable real property law and must include the following: 18 (1) the legal description of the manufactured home; 19 (2) a legally sufficient description of the land on which the home is installed; and 20 (3) if the transferee does not own the land on which the home is installed, the 21 landowner's name.
-22 Comment 23 24 Subsections (a) and (b) make the act voluntarily retroactive.
-If the owner of a pre-act home wants to convert it to real property, these paragraphs provide the means to do so.
-Accord
+1 (c) If a manufactured home owner, other than a manufactured home retailer, acquired 2 itthe home before [act's effective date] and if the home is installed on land in this state when the 3 owner transfers title to the home, the owner shall deliver a deed in recordable form to the 4 transferee.
+The deed must include the following: 5 (1)the legal description of the manufactured home; 6 Alternative A 7 (2)a legally sufficient description of the land on which the home is installed; 8 [and] [] 9 (3)if the home transferee does not own the land on which the home is installed, 10 the landowner's name; [.][; and, 11 (4)if the transferor has not previously filed a certificate of location for recording 12 the manufacturer's certificate or statement of origin or the certificate of title that 13 establishesevidences the transferor's ownership of the home, as an attachment to the deed] 14 Alternative B 15 (2)(d) If the home is not real property immediately before the deed is delivered to the 16 transferee, the home becomes real property for all purposes when the deed is delivered.
+The 17 home will be real property even if the deed does not satisfy all the requirements of this section; 18 but, to be valid, the deed must include the legal description of the manufactured home and a 19 legally sufficient description of the land on which the home is installed; and,.
+20 (3)if the home transferee(e) All subsequent transfers of a right, title, or interest in the 21 home must be made in accordance with applicable real property law and must include the 22 following: 23 (1) the legal description of the manufactured home;